rockyliyanlok/nextjs-100-ts/README.md

 # nextjs-100-ts
-Build a PWA to achieve 100% in Google Lighthouse Next.js Analytics
+Build a PWA to achieve 100% in Google Lighthouse and Next.js Analytics